scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 ## The need to normalise features

 Normalising continuous scaled features is widely considered to be a sensible data preprocessing step.
-For sparse features, scaling can be detrimental, but with continuous real-valued features rescaling the feature so it is normalised is rarely a bad idea.
+For features containing boolean values rescaling can be detrimental (because rescaling will destroy the boolean nature of the feature), but with continuous real-valued features rescaling the feature so it is normalised is rarely a bad idea and often very useful.

-With some training algorithms, the features are assumed to be scaled similarly.
+For some models and training algorithms, the features are assumed to have similar scalings.
 For these, normalisation of the features is an essential to ensure the algorithm performs correctly.

 - ***k*-means clustering**.
-  Since the *k*-means algorithm Euclidean (*L*2) distance from the cluster centre, normalisation is important to ensure it weights each feature equally.
+  Since the *k*-means algorithm uses the Euclidean (*L*2) distance from the cluster centre, normalisation is important to ensure it weights each feature equally.

 - ***k*-nearest neighbours**.
   For *k*-nearest neighbours, we measure the Euclidean distance of the test sample from each training sample to see which it is most similar to.
   Hence features need to have similar scaling, otherwise a single feature will dominate the distance metric.

 - **Gradient descent**.
-  When training with gradient descent, the algorithm will typically converge faster if the features are scaled similarly.
+  When training a model with gradient descent, the algorithm will typically converge faster if the features are scaled similarly.
-  If one feature is scaled larger than another, the gradients will be larger for the parameters pertaining to the larger feature and lower for the smaller scaled feature.
+  Otherwise, if one feature is scaled larger than another, the gradients will be larger for the parameters pertaining to the larger feature and lower for the smaller scaled feature.
-  Such differences in the gradient can cause overshooting when updating one parameter and/or undershooting for the smaller parameter.
+  Such differences in the gradient can cause overshooting when updating the larger parameter and/or undershooting for the smaller parameter.
   Gradient descent is commonly used when training linear regression, logistic regression, support vector machine (SVM/SVC), and neural network models.

 - **Regularising with *L*1 or *L*2 norm**.
   In order to reduce overfitting, we can use regularisation to try to minimise the *L*1 or *L*2 norm of the parameters whilst optimising the objective function.
   But this constraint only makes sense if we can expect the weights on each feature to be similar sizes when they have similar infuence on the output variable.
   Again, this is found when the features are scaled similarly to one-another.
+  Such regularisation is used for Lasso and ElasticNet models, and is often used to for neural networks (also known as weight decay).

 - **Principal Component Analysis** (PCA).
   Because PCA picks out the vectors which explain the most variance in the data, it is important that each feature have the same scaling.